-Do the normal rules of gross misconduct apply at a Christmas Party?
+Do the normal rules of gross misconduct apply at an online virtual Christmas Party?

 Yes they do.
-The work Christmas party should be considered to be an extension of the workplace, so the same rules will apply.
+A virtual work Christmas party should be considered to be an extension of the workplace, so the same rules will apply.
 Generally speaking, an act of gross misconduct is potentially serious enough to fundamentally breach the contract between employer and employee, and justify summary dismissal.

 Common examples of Christmas party gross misconduct are serious insubordination, harassment, and damage to company property.
 This list is not exhaustive and if there is an incident which is sufficiently closely connected to work, and will likely impact on the working situation, then it is likely that the employer will be able to start a disciplinary investigation regarding the matter.

-If photos and/or videos taken without my knowledge or consent, who owns the images?
+If any photos or videos are taken during the party, who owns the copyright?

 The Copyright, Designs and Patents Act 1988 provides that the author of a photograph is the person who creates it.
 The person who takes the photograph/video will own the copyright unless the photo/video was created by a person in the course of their employment.
 In this case the copyright will be owned by the employer.

-Can I have photos removed from social media or stop them being shared?
+Can I have any photos/videos removed from social media or stop them being shared?

 In UK law there is generally no right to privacy where an image/video is taken in a public place.
 In a case involving the model Naomi Campbell, the court determined that the publication of photographs taken in public would only be prevented if they were obviously private, or were offensive in some other way.
 This would include a person being caused humiliation or severe embarrassment.